Self-care

 1. Relaxation techniques

 Not only can overthinking increase stress and anxiety, but it can work in reverse – anxiety can lead to increased worry – it’s a bi-directional vicious cycle.
 A powerful way to interrupt the cycle is to use relaxation techniques.
 There are many relaxation techniques you can use.
-One way to relax is engaging in physical activity like working out, going for a walk or practicing yoga.
-Another type of relaxation engages your mind and body like taking some deep breaths, practicing mediation or guided imagery.
+One way to relax is by engaging in physical activity like working out, walking, or practicing yoga.
+Another type of relaxation engages your mind and body, like taking deep breaths, practicing meditation, or guided imagery.

-And then there is relaxation just because it helps you to shift out of overthinking and into being in the present moment.
-These techniques could be reading a good book, watching an enjoyable moving, spending time outside, talking with a neighbor, friend or family member journaling and the list could go on and on.
-When you notice that you’ve thought about the same thing more than once and it’s leading you to overthinking that’s the time to stop, plan some relaxation time and shift your thinking.
+Then, there is relaxation, which helps you shift from overthinking to being in the present moment.
+These techniques could be reading a good book, watching an enjoyable moving, spending time outside, talking with a neighbor, friend, or family member journaling and the list could go on and on.
+When you notice that you’ve thought about the same thing more than once and it’s leading you to overthink that’s the time to stop, plan some relaxation time and shift your thinking.

 2. Get some distance

 Sometimes it’s good to put a little space between you and what’s on your mind.
-Mindfulness allows you to take a step back from your thoughts so you can consider where you want to go with it.
-The ability to take an objective viewpoint of your thoughts is key to stop overthinking them.
-When you overthink, you can become consumed by issue you’re focusing on and lose perspective.
-When you realize that’s what’s happening, it’s helpful to future pace which is asking yourself, “will this be important to me in a year, five years?”
+Mindfulness lets you step back from your thoughts and consider where you want to go.
+The ability to take an objective viewpoint of your thoughts is vital to stop overthinking them.
+When you overthink, you can become consumed by the issue you’re focusing on and lose perspective.
+When you realize that’s what’s happening, it’s helpful to future pace which is asking yourself, “Will this be important to me in a year, five years?”

 3. Challenge yourself

-When you challenge yourself it’s easier to hold yourself accountable, so you can make changes as needed.
-Ask yourself, “are these thoughts helpful to me?”
-When you have more awareness of overthinking, you can put it into perspective and make a choice about how you’ll respond.
+When you challenge yourself, holding yourself accountable is more straightforward, so you can make changes as needed.
+Ask yourself, “Are these thoughts helpful to me?”
+When you have more awareness of overthinking, you can put it into perspective and choose how you’ll respond.
 A lot of the time overthinking is a way to pause taking action.
 We all have coping mechanisms, no matter how unhelpful they might be.
 Sometimes overthinking is a way to press the pause button and give yourself some space.
 Challenging yourself is one way to break through the overthinking noise and take action.

 4. Fact or fiction?

-Have you heard the phrase, “thoughts are not facts?”
-But we all know that at times it can feel like they are stone cold facts.
-Sometimes it’s helpful remember exceptions.
+Have you heard the phrase, “Thoughts are not facts?”
+But we all know that, at times, it can feel like they are stone-cold facts.
+Sometimes it’s helpful to remember exceptions.
 It’s human nature to make mistakes or deviate from a habit.
-When you realize that your thoughts aren’t helpful or reflect your reality it’s helpful to look for exceptions.
-Sometimes reminding yourself that very few things in are “always” one way or another can free you from overthinking.
+Looking for exceptions is helpful when you realize that your thoughts aren’t helpful or reflect your reality.
+Sometimes reminding yourself that very few things are “always” one way or another can free you from overthinking.

 5. Spend time with a pet

-For the most part pets don’t seem to experience stress as humans do (Sapolsky, 2004).
+Most pets don’t seem to experience stress as humans do.
 They don’t think overthink about or are embarrassed by their behavior.
-What they can show us is how to live in the present moment and enjoy it!
+They can show us how to live and enjoy the present moment!

 Conclusion